 At this point you may be wondering, what the difference is between taking hardwood and softwood cuttings?

 - Softwood cuttings are taken during the growing season, where the plants have leaves, so an important consideration is to maintain the humidity levels until roots begin to form to prevent the cuttings drying out.

 - Hardwood cuttings are taken in winter, during dormancy, when all leaves have fallen.

 When discussing propagating plants by cuttings, the question inevitably comes up – why not grow from seed?

 The Difference Between Cuttings and Seed Grown Plants

 Seeds can produce plants that are different from the parent plants because seeds are produced by sexual reproduction, they receive genes from a male and female to form.
-As they are a cross from two sets of genes, many fruit trees are not “true to seed”, that is, their seeds will produce a different variety of tree from the parent.
-For the botany purists, yes, there are some exceptions, but this is generally the case.
+As they are a cross from two sets of genes, many fruit trees are not true to seed, that is, their seeds will produce a different variety of tree from the parent.
+For the botany purists out there, yes, there are some exceptions, but this is generally the case.

 For example, the seeds from a particular variety apple will not grow to be the same variety as the apple tree they came from.
 The seeds will produce a wide variety of different apple tree types.

 So what you may say?
 Well, consider that not all the varieties of apple would taste good, some may not be palatable or edible at all!

 Why do plants do this, mix and match their genetic material and constantly change?
 Simply, to adapt to different conditions and enhance their chances of survival and reproduction.